Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 Microneedling for stretch marks

 Microneedling is sometimes used to improve the appearance of stretch marks by stimulating the skin's collagen production.
-Stretch marks, also known as striae, occur when the skin stretches quickly and the connective tissue is affected.
+Stretch marks, also known as striae, occur when the skin stretches rapidly and the connective tissue is affected.
 By activating the skin's repair process, microneedling can help make stretch marks less noticeable over time.

 Quick Overview